bainsA/credit-risk-classification/README.md

 # credit-risk-classification
 An overview of the analysis: Explain the purpose of this analysis.
--- The purpose of this analysis was to determine the accuracy of the specific model in predicting the credit risk of borrowers from peer-to-lending services company.
+-- The purpose of this analysis was to determine the accuracy of the machine learning model in predicting the credit risk of borrowers from peer-to-lending services company.

 The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

+* Accuracy Score - The accuracy score was about 96.8%.
+This means when considering the recall and true positive rate

 A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.